 What factors are considered when choosing an HIV regimen?

-The choice of HIV medicines to include in an HIV regimen depends on a person’s individual needs.
 When choosing an HIV regimen, people with HIV and their health care providers consider the following factors:

 - Possible side effects of HIV medicines.